 The shape and sound of language

-STYLE DIFFERS FROM SYNTAX IN THAT IT cannot be quantified; it has no precise rules.
+STYLE DIFFERS FROM SENTENCE CONSTRUCTION (SYNTAX) in that it cannot be quantified; it has no precise rules.
 This is inevitable because style is concerned not so much with the mechanics of English as with the manner in which the writer uses language to play on the sensations of the reader.
 Style is concerned with the shape and sound of language.
 It adds impact to writing, strengthens the contact with the reader and heightens awareness.
 Even though the reader may be oblivious of what is happening and unable to analyse the techniques that are being used, the sense of enjoyment is enhanced.

 However, while style does not have precise rules of its own, it must be based on those rules of syntax which give shape and design to our use of English.
 And, the more elaborate the style, the greater are the demands made on the writer’s grasp of good grammatical construction.